What is retrofitting?

 Bathroom and Kitchen Faucets: The average household faucet can flow up to 3 gallons per minute.
 Installing free low-flow aerators from the Tampa Water Department can provide you with a bathroom faucet aerator that uses only 1.0 gallons per minute and a kitchen aerator that uses only 1.5 gallons per minute.

 We will provide City of Tampa water customers with new low-flow showerheads and faucet aerators at no charge.
 You may install the fixtures yourself or have a licensed plumber install them.
-(Qualifying customers will be mailed a plumbing retrofit kit and are required to return a completed Installation Coupon and Acknowledgment verifying the fixtures were installed at the property.
-Customers may be billed $15 for the kit if they do not return the completed Installation Coupon or complete uninstalled kit within 30-days of receipt.)
+The plumbing retrofit kit is valued at $15, including mailing costs.
+Recipients are required to return a completed Installation Acknowledgment verifying the fixtures were installed at the property.